COVID-19 UPDATE - April 2022

 As such, if any child or caregiver is too ill for school or work, the child’s appointment will need to be rescheduled.
 Similarly, if any patient or someone within the patient’s home is required to self isolate due their COVID-19 infection risk, the appointment will need to be rescheduled.
 If your child has a dental emergency but is unwell, needs to isolate due to their medical health, or is in a period of quarantine, please contact our staff by phone and we will do our utmost to arrange appropriate emergency care.

 In keeping with the current SA Health and SAPOL recommendations, all attendees over 12 years of age will need to wear a mask during their time in our practice.
 Those under 12 years old are welcome to join in the fun if they wish to wear a mask also.
-During this time of increased spread of COVID-19, we will no longer be accepting mask exemptions.
-Mask exempt parents will either need to wear a mask, send their child with another adult or wait outside our rooms.
+Any individual (patient or caregiver) with a mask exemption, will need to provide a copy of their valid mask exemption.

 Our dentists and staff have complied with the SA Government mandatory vaccination for healthcare workers, and we encourage everyone to seek vaccination for COVID-19.
 However, we respect that some individuals may choose to remain unvaccinated.
-We will not discriminate against any patient seeking care, but we require any attending parent/caregiver to be vaccinated.
-If you are an unvaccinated parent/caregiver, we request that you send your child with another vaccinated adult or wait outside our rooms.
-Please have your vaccine passport available for our team to view.
+We will not discriminate against any patient seeking care, but our staff may ask the vaccination status of attendees in some circumstances.
 Please note, when making a booking for treatment under general anaesthetic for your child, there are very strict guidelines in relation to screening COVID-19 tests and vaccinations that are set by the hospitals that must be followed.
 These procedures are in place to safeguard the health of other patients in the hospital, our staff and hospital staff.